wspringer/ts-wit/README.md

 import { parseWit } from "ts-wit";
 ```

-You call `parseWit` on the WIT file.ß
+You call `parseWit` on the WIT file.

 ```javascript
 const wit = `